bmo/tuning-knob-pcboard/docs/assembly_instructions.md

+> Note: if you are building your tuning knob using this documentation, we'd love if you are able to submit pictures as you progress through each step!
+Please feel free to make a PR with additional photos and resources.

 # Bill of Materials (BoM)

 Sources listed below were confirmed to work at the time of their addition.
 Please make a PR if you find new sources for parts that work or if any of these links become outdated.